smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts/index.md

 SDLAlert *alert = [[SDLAlert alloc] initWithAlertText1:@"<#Line 1#>" alertText2:@"<#Line 2#>" alertText3:@"<#Line 3#>"];

 // Maximum time alert appears before being dismissed
-// Timeouts are must be between 3-10 seconds
+// Timeouts must be between 3-10 seconds
 // Timeouts may not work when soft buttons are also used in the alert alert.duration = @5000;